ammar/regexp_parser/README.md

-  * If the input is a ruby **Regexp** object, the scanner calls #source on it to get its string representation. #source does not include the options of the expression (m, i, and x) To include the options in the scan, #to_s should be called on the **Regexp** before passing it to the scanner or any of the other modules.
+  * If the input is a ruby **Regexp** object, the scanner calls #source on it to get its string representation. #source does not include the options of the expression (m, i, and x).
+To include the options in the scan, #to_s should be called on the **Regexp** before passing it to the scanner or the lexer.
+For the parser, however, this is not necessary.
+It automatically exposes the options of a passed **Regexp** in the returned root expression.

   * To keep the scanner simple(r) and fairly reusable for other purposes, it does not perform lexical analysis on the tokens, sticking to the task